skbolton/bitsonthemind/content/posts/polymorphic-records-in-ecto.md

 ---
 title: "Polymorphic Records in Ecto"
-date: 2021-03-01T12:25:10-07:00
+date: 2021-03-15T12:25:10-07:00
 draft: true
 ---

+Parameterized types landed in Ecto [3.5](https://twitter.com/josevalim/status/1300448536681684992?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1300448536681684992%7Ctwgr%5E%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fpublish.twitter.com%2F%3Fquery%3Dhttps3A2F2Ftwitter.com2Fjosevalim2Fstatus2F1300448536681684992widget%3DTweet) and with them some new magical powers for us alchemists.
+My favorite being polymorphic types.
+What are polymorphic types you ask?

 How often has this happened to you?
 You are using a SQL database and need to model a collection of conceptually similar items that all have a slightly different shape?
 Let's give a concrete example.
 You are implementing an activity feed for the hottest Fintech startup in the valley.
 In this feed you want to show a list of user transactions - things such as deposits, transfers, card transactions, and interest earned events.

 It's tempting to want to group these things together and call them "transactions".
 While they represent a financial transaction, each one has unique details to it.
 On a card transaction you would expect to see merchant details.
-On interest earned events there would be, well, interest earned percentages.
+On interest earned events there would be, well, interest earned amounts.

 ## Goals and Requirements

 Before we dive into the code lets fully flesh out the requirements so that we can build our solution around them.

-* SQL is our datastore
+* We are using a SQL database that supports maps - I'll be assuming Postgres
 * Querying the transaction feed is performant and scalable
 * Each transaction line item has its own enforceable schema
-* New activity items can be added to the feed without needing changes to the database
+* New activity items can be added to the feed without needing changes to the database or hurting performance
 * Use the Ecto patterns we already know and love
 * Use Elixir - No trade offs here :)

-> There are always trade offs and other ways of implementing this.
-These will be discussed at the end of the article.
+> There are always tradeoffs and alternatives - I'll discuss those briefly at the end.

 ## Table for one please

 To start our adventure we will need to create a schema for our database table.
-This one table is where all of our records will be stored.
+This one table will house all of our transaction records.
 For all the fields we can confidently say will be on every record we will make columns.
-For all other fields we will have to store them as a json map.
+For all other fields we will use our polymorphic type.

 We don't want to be too aggressive on deciding what fields are shared between all records since we want to support unknown transaction types down the road.
 It feels safe to assume every transaction would have an amount so lets just go with that.

-We also want to make sure that we can define what all the possible types are.
-For this we will define an enum to hold that value.
+Next, we need a way to have a field that can be any one of our transaction types.
+We could just define it as a `:map` and call it a day but there are some issues with that.
+For one, our unique transaction types are not just loose key value pairs.
+They probably have some sort of schema, just not one we can enforce at the database level.
+Instead we will define a polymorphic type.

 {{< code language="elixir" >}}
 defmodule TransactionFeedItem do